Find Trade Colleges

 Top 15% Best Allied Health & Medical Assisting Services Basic Certificate Schools

-North Seattle not only placed well in our value ranking, but it is also #5 on our Best Allied Health Services Basic Certificate Trade Schools in the Far Western US Region list.
+North Seattle also made our Best Allied Health Services Basic Certificate Trade Schools in the Far Western US Region list, coming in at #5.

 Read full report on Allied Health & Medical Assisting Services at Seattle Central College